mesaguy/ansible-prometheus/docs/squid_exporter_boynux.md

       - '-squid-hostname="localhost"'
       - '-squid-port=3128'

 The version of squid_exporter_boynux to install.
-The default version can be found in the [squid_exporter_boynux variables file](../vars/software/squid_exporter_boynux.yml) and can be used to override the default version:
+The default version can be found in the [squid_exporter_boynux variables file](../vars/software/squid_exporter_boynux.yml) and the default version can be overridden using the following variable:

     prometheus_squid_exporter_boynux_version: "1.0.0"